ProDefense/Avocado/README.md

 $ docker build . -t avocado
 ```

-1.1 **Check if port 5432 is in use & stop if necessary, create/start the container**
+1.1 **Check if port 5432 is in use & stop if necessary.
+By default, postgresql should be running on there if installed.
+Then create/start the container**
 ```
 $ sudo netstat -plnt | grep 5432
-$ sudo lsof -t -i:5432 | xargs kill -9
+$ service postgresql stop
 $ docker run -d --name avocado-container -p 5432:5432 avocado
 ```